 There’s no annual fee, and no expiration date or limit on your points.
 Use your points for travel, event tickets or shop with them on Amazon.

 Get 1.5% cash back on every dollar you spend on this card.

 There’s no annual fee, and points don’t expire as long as your account is open and active.

-There’s a 25.24% variable APR, but you only need fair credit to apply for this card.
-If you’re looking to rebuild your credit and don’t plan to carry a balance, this could be a good option for you.
+If you’re looking to build your credit and don’t plan to carry a balance, this could be a good option for you.

 If you want to improve your credit with a secured card, this one has a stellar 11.99% variable interest rate.

 There’s a $44 annual fee, but no minimum required credit score.
 Your security deposit (and line of credit) can range from $200 to $2,000.